jhgjeraker/bspwm/README.md

 ./install.sh
 ```

-Currently supports Arch-based distros, but can be expanded by updates the approriate package lists.
+Currently supports Arch-based distros, but can be expanded by adding the appropriate package list.